 - Gather atlases, road maps, and any other useful travel resources for class use.

-- Optional: Make a transparency copy of Calculating Vacation Costs (PDF) for overhead display.
+- Optional: Scan a copy of Calculating Vacation Costs (PDF) to project.

 Step 4: Allow two class periods for students to complete the activity.

 Step 5: Students should submit their completed Calculating Vacation Costs worksheets for a grade.

 Supporting All Learners